Mild Cognitive Impairment

 Prevention

 Healthy habits may lower the risk of MCI in some people.
-This means exercising, eating a healthful diet, not smoking, and staying mentally active.
+This means:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.